jianglijs/DragViewAndDragFrameLayout/README.md

 # DragViewAndDragFrameLayout
 add DragView DragFrameLayout<br>
-in this demo,there is a DragView and a DragFrameLayout.<br>
+In this demo,there is a DragView and a DragFrameLayout.<br>
 please @ me if there is anything wrong